 “What we discovered is how this coronavirus activates a series of reactions in the immune system that lead to inflammation and cell destruction,” Brodsky says.
 “Blocking this pathway can prevent that damage.”

 Other diseases affect the body using a similar pathway.
 Brodsky and his research team hope that medicines now in development to treat those conditions might help people with COVID-19.

 What about coronavirus and people with sickle cell disease?

-“COVID-19 inflammation can lead to dire consequences in people who have blood clotting illnesses, including sickle cell disease,” Galiatsatos says.
+“COVID-19 inflammation can lead to dire consequences in people who have blood illnesses, including sickle cell disease,” Galiatsatos says.